lhammarstrom/react-skeleton-splash/readme.md

 As a frontend developer I have always thought that my designs were missing something.
 Loading screens just didn't ever line up with how I pictured them in my mind.
 I tried everyhting, loading bars, spinners, inspirational messages with themed backgrounds but it still didn't seem right.

-But one faithful day while I was reading articles on the intertubular speedway of information (the internet) I came across [this article about skeleton screen](https://uxdesign.cc/what-you-should-know-about-skeleton-screens-a820c45a571a) and boyo did it change how I saw and understood loading screens.
+But one faithful day while I was reading articles on the intertubular speedway of information (the internet) I came across [this article about skeleton screens](https://uxdesign.cc/what-you-should-know-about-skeleton-screens-a820c45a571a) and boyo did it change how I saw and understood loading screens.
 Here's my favorite part

-> *Skeleton screens (as splash screens), when used to indicate that a screen is loading, are perceived as being shorter in duration when compared against a blank screen (our control) and a spinner — but not by much*
+> *Skeleton screens (as splash screens), when used to indicate that a screen is loading, are perceived as being shorter in duration when compared against a blank screen (our control) and a spinner*

 Isn't that something?
 So I began incorporating them into my design and what do you know, things just started to line up.
 My designs felt more performant and best of all: no longer was there awkward margin- / padding-issues when a screen was finished loading!